webda2l/symfony-docs/messenger.rst

 .. versionadded:: 7.3

-    Keepalive support, using the ``--keepalive`` option, was added in Symfony 7.3.
+    Keepalive support, using the ``--keepalive`` option, was introduced in Symfony 7.3.

 Beanstalkd Transport
 ~~~~~~~~~~~~~~~~~~~~